deta/cloud-docs/docs/home.md

 - [About Deta Micros](micros/about.md): General Information about Micros.
 - [Getting Started with Micros](micros/getting_started.md): Get your first Micro live.

+### Deta Drive

+Deta Drive is our easy-to-use file storage service.

+- [About Deta Drive](drive/about.md): General Information about Drive.
+- [Drive SDK](drive/sdk.md): SDK for using Drive in Node.js and Python.
+- [HTTP API](drive/HTTP.md): API for interacting with Drive over HTTP.
+- [Node.js Tutorial](drive/node_tutorial.md): Build a simple image server in Node.js using Drive.
+- [Python Tutorial](drive/py_tutorial.md): Build a simple image server in Python using Drive.

 ### Deta CLI